The Importance of Staying Fit during your Job Search

 One note if you decide to change or start any fitness or nutrition plan, consult with your physician first.

-Staying fit is something we should all strive for and during a job search, it plays an even more important role.
-We are not a nutrition and/or fitness website or experts, but we felt it was important to discuss this topic on our site since many people going through a job search or career change forget about their physical well-being during the process.
+Staying fit is something we should all strive for, and during a job search, it plays an even more critical role.
+We are not a nutrition or fitness website or experts, but we felt it was important to discuss this topic on our site since many people going through a job search or career change forget about their physical well-being during the process.

 Staying Fit while Unemployed